Stuck? We can help you solve your UX & design challenges and help you and your team gain the skills you need.

 All technology is designed by someone – we help you do design right.
 We support, connect, and coach individuals, teams, and organizations developing responsible technology, helping them integrate human-centered UX design practices into the tools they create.

-We are an educational nonprofit 501(c)3 that supports software developers, user experience designers, and researchers in building technology.
+We are an educational nonprofit 501(c)3 that supports practitioners in designing ethically-informed, values-driven technology that protects human rights.
 Our Knowledge Base contains resources for practitioners to build their skills.

 Thanks to support from the Open Tech Fund, Mozilla, Usable, the Prototype Fund, and others, we’ve worked with developers and information security professionals around the globe to build skills in user research, prototyping, and UX design.
 We also supply professional designers with peer support, security skills, and insights into the privacy implications of their work.

 Through workshops, coaching sessions, consulting, and 1:1 support, Simply Secure empowers practitioners to build privacy-preserving technology.Contact us → Donate to us → See open positions →